motopress/mp-timetable/readme.txt

 == Changelog ==

 = 2.4.5, Jan 12 2022 =
-* Security - better handling of the event duplication functionality.
+* Security - implemented better handling of the event duplication functionality.
 Reported by Chloe Chamberland from Wordfence.

 = 2.4.4, Oct 27 2021 =
 * Security - sanitization and escaping.